zetalex/genesys2_PERTE_vivado/docs/guion_sesion_1.md

 !!! question "Question 9"
     What does each partition represent?
 Fill the table below.
+    How is the required size of each partition computed?

 | Partition    | Size     | Description |
 |--------------|----------|-------------|